 If their remodel is especially extensive, some homeowners find they need to rent a home nearby until the remodel has been completed.

 Whether you’re undertaking a renovation or remodel, you’ll want to have a budget and a payment plan.
 Some renovations are small enough that homeowners can pay upfront.

 Those tackling remodels and larger renovations might tap a home equity loan or home equity line of credit, when the home is used as collateral.

 An unsecured, fixed-rate home improvement loan is another option.

 A cash-out refinance also can free up part of the difference between the mortgage balance and the home’s value.

 Undertaking home improvements can be exciting for homeowners.
 But before you embark on a project, know whether you’re looking at a renovation or a remodel, how much inconvenience you’re willing to put up with, and what you are willing to pay.

-Or if you’re in the market for a home loan, SoFi has that covered, too, with competitive rates and options requiring as little as 5% down.
+Or if you’re in the market for a home loan, SoFi has that covered, too, with competitive rates and flexible terms.